 - Disability prevalence and disability-related employment gaps in the UK 1998-2012: Different trends in different surveys?
 (Baumberg, Jones & Wass 2015).
 Social Science & Medicine, 141:72-81.
 This publication is open-access.
 This is a collaborative project that's still ongoing, so unfortunately I can't yet share the code.
 I blogged about the results here, while Vicki blogged about it over at The Conversation.

-- From Impairment to Incapacity – Educational Inequalities in Disabled People's Ability to Work (Baumberg 2015).
+- From Impairment to Incapacity - Educational Inequalities in Disabled People's Ability to Work (Baumberg 2015).
 Social Policy & Administration, 49(2):182-198.
-The initial submission (before peer review) is available here, and I blogged about the paper on OpenPop.
+The final version (an unformatted post-print) is available here, and I blogged about the paper on OpenPop.

 - Fit-for-work - or work fit for disabled people?
 The role of changing job demands and control in incapacity claims (Baumberg, 2014).
 Journal of Social Policy, 43(2):289-310.
 Full version available here.

 - The supplementary material (web appendices and Stata code for the analyses in this paper) are available here.
 I wanted to share the Stata code even though it's quite complex to follow; if you have any questions, then please get in touch.

 - Adjusting for unrecorded consumption in survey and per capita sales data: Quantification of impact on gender- and age-specific alcohol-attributable fractions for oral and pharyngeal cancers in Great Britain (Meier, Meng, Holmes, Baumberg, Purshouse, Hill-McManus, and Brennan, 2013).
 Alcohol & Alcoholism, 48(2):241-249.